 We would be remiss in not mentioning the very most basic thing you can do to minimize the likelihood of ice dams; Roof shoveling.
 Diligently removing the snow from your roof can greatly reduce the likelihood of ice dams.
 Unfortunately, some roofs are too high or have areas inaccessible to the average homeowner, making roof snow removal an ineffective approach to guaranteed ice dam prevention.
 Removing all of the snow from the roof planes affected by the ice dams is very important.
 See the Ice Dam Company Case Study #3 that discusses a phenomenon called the ‘Double Dam’.

 To read more Case Studies click here.

-Tags: about ice dams, best ice dam removal in minneapolis, best rated ice dam removal contractor, commercial ice removal, edina ice dam removal, heat tape and ice dams, heat tape ice dam prevention, highest rated ice dam removal company in minneapolis, ice dam guys, ice removal company, minneapolis ice dam removal, orono ice dam removal, preventing ice dams, twin cities ice dam removal, wayzata ice dam removal
+Tags: about ice dams, best ice dam removal in minneapolis, best rated ice dam removal contractor, commercial ice removal, edina ice dam removal, heat tape and ice dams, heat tape ice dam prevention, highest rated ice dam removal company in minneapolis, ice removal company, minneapolis ice dam removal, orono ice dam removal, preventing ice dams, twin cities ice dam removal, wayzata ice dam removal